 - Capstone Experience – 3 credits

 3CO 5810 Human Relations PracticumThis course is a 100-hour field-based experience that focuses on developing competency in human relations.
 Students will complete field experiences in approved community sites based on their interest area.
-In addition to the field experience, students will also participate in a weekly group seminar to discuss the application of their knowledge and skills.
 Prerequisites: Completion of all core courses as listed in the Human Relations program contract.
+Pass/No Pass.

 - – OR –